jpverkamp/blog/content/programming/2022/2022-10-04-solving-sudoku-again.md

 ## Representing the board

-As one does, we're going to start with {{<wikipedia Sudoku>}}.
+As one does, we're going to start with [[wiki:Sudoku]]().
 So to do that, we'll need to represent the board.
 Because it's just a 9x9 grid, I'm going to use Rust arrays:

 ```rust
 #[derive(Copy, Clone, Debug)]